-Detailed assessment provides an opportunity to refine the magnitude and visual sensitivity inputs using panoramic photomontages and field visits.
-Photomontages can be used to refine the visual magnitude by considering the mitigating effects of existing vegetation and scenic quality by considering specific attributes of individual views.
+Photomontages can be used to refine the visual magnitude by considering the mitigating effects of existing vegetation, and scenic quality by considering specific attributes of individual views.

-Consequently, if a detailed assessment is required, it should be supported by a panoramic photomontage that is prepared in accordance with Appendix D: Photomontage requirements, land access and alternatives.
-However, preparing montages for all scenarios may not be possible (for example, if a landowner does not grant consent for taking photographs from privately owned land).
+Consequently, if a detailed assessment is required, it should be supported by a panoramic photomontage that is prepared in accordance with Appendix D. However, preparing montages for all scenarios may not be possible (for example, if a landowner does not grant consent for taking photographs from privately owned land).
 Applicants should make their best efforts to prepare photomontages according to the guidance in Appendix D. They can use alternative tools in lieu of a photomontage when land access is not possible (see Appendix D).

 Although photomontages are highly effective visual communication tools, they can under-represent the view when compressed on a small page.
 For this reason, the assessment of each viewpoint must also include a full-size 50 mm image of the area of the photomontage with the highest magnitude.
-This will more appropriately represent the view of the development from the human eye.
+This will more appropriately represents the view of the development from the human eye.
 Where appropriate, the accompanying 50 mm image should comply with the photographic requirements in Appendix D.